 - Now look at the after picture.
-I sprayed on the cleaner and let it sit for about 5 minutes then rinsed with the shower heap.
+I sprayed on the cleaner and let it sit for about 5 minutes, then rinsed.
 Shower gunk and soap scum GONE!

 - The shower stall in our master bath has a floor that is made of white plastic.
 It has a slight texture that tends to attract dirt, especially when we wash our German Shepherd in it.

-- I clean it every week and it looked clean, until I spray it with one squirt of No Scrub Shower Cleaner (see the very top picture).
-I rinsed it with water and it was immediately bright white where the cleaner landed (with NO scrubbing).
-I completely cleaned one side (see the before-after above), built up dirt and soap scum GONE!
+- I cleaned it every week, and it looked clean until I sprayed it with one squirt of No Scrub Shower Cleaner (see the very top picture).
+I rinsed it with water, and it was immediately bright white where the cleaner landed (with NO scrubbing).
+I completely cleaned one side (see the before-after above), built up dirt and soap scum.
+GONE!

 - The cleaner also works great in toilets.
-The Sal's Suds helps the vinegar cling to the sides of the bowl allowing it to work on mineral deposits and hard water stains.
+The liquid detergent helps the vinegar cling to the sides of the bowl, allowing it to dissolve mineral deposits and hard water stains.

-- I sprayed the inside of the bowl focusing on the top ring where hard water tends to build up and waited 10 minutes.
-I then brushed and rinsed, hard water stains gone!
+- I sprayed the inside of the bowl, focusing on the top ring where hard water tends to build up, and waited 10 minutes.
+I then brushed and rinsed, and the hard water stains were gone!

 Cleaning the bathroom may not be fun, but it can be greener and EASIER with this Non-Toxic No Scrub Shower Cleaner.
-I hope you try it in your home!
+I hope you try it at home!